AdguardTeam/KnowledgeBaseVPN/docs/general/subscription.md

 AdGuard VPN is available in two versions — free and unlimited.
 The subscription allows you to use the app without any restrictions on traffic, connection speed and the choice of locations.
 You can [read more about all the advantages of the unlimited version](/general/free-vs-unlimited).

-If you have decided to purchase a subscription to AdGuard VPN, there are three ways to do this:
+If you have decided to purchase a subscription to AdGuard VPN, there are two ways to do this:

 1. Via an in-app purchase.
 Go to the AdGuard VPN app and tap the arrow in the upper right corner of the screen.
+Select the most suitable subscription plan and tap *Subscribe*.
+This option is available for AdGuard VPN mobile apps for iOS and Android.
+2. On [our website](https://adguard-vpn.com/license.html).
 There are three subscription plans to choose from — monthly, yearly, and two-year one.
-Select the most suitable one and tap *Subscribe*.
-This option is available for AdGuard VPN mobile apps for iOS and Android.
-2. Via the [AdGuard account](https://my.adguard.com/).
-Log in to your account and select *My Licenses* from the menu bar.
-Click *Buy AdGuard VPN* and select a monthly, yearly, or two-year subscription.
-Pay for it using your card, PayPal account, or one of the supported cryptocurrencies: Bitcoin, Ethereum, Litecoin, or Tether.
-Done!
-3. Finally, you can purchase an AdGuard VPN subscription on [our website](https://adguard-vpn.com/license.html).
-Choose a suitable subscription plan and enter the email address to which the payment receipt will be sent.
-You can pay for your subscription using your card or PayPal account.
+Choose the most suitable one and enter the email address to which the payment receipt will be sent.
+You can pay for your subscription using you bank card, PayPal account, or cryptocurrency.